yangfei4913438/superset-api-client/README.md

 This project relies on superset as the server, just configure the database and dataset.

-When developing, we need to modify the proxy configuration of vite, and the production environment needs to configure cross-domain itself.
-(I'm not sure if superset supports enabling cross-domain.)
+When developing, you need to modify the proxy configuration of vite, and the production environment needs to configure cross-domain by itself.

+The superset needs to be configured with user permissions, only the database access (configured in superset) is required.

+Then you need to clear the permissions in the public role and don't give anonymous user permissions.